 Sudden Policy Changes

 USCIS typically experiences increased workloads after the announcement of changes in immigration policies or processes.
 This may cause people who were waiting to submit an application to turn them in right away, and the influx of new work can delay applications, even if they were submitted before the new policies were announced.

 The department may also experience a rise in applications due to unexpected circumstances occurring in various countries, so there is no ideal time to submit one.

 Failing To Meet Financial Requirements

 Finally, all applicants for a K1 visa must meet a minimum income requirement, as demonstrated by tax returns and pay stubs.
 Failing to meet this requirement can cause your application to be denied entirely.
 If you do not meet the financial requirements, you may ask a family member or friend to co-sponsor your application, which can prevent delays and allow your application to continue being processed.

 Speak With The Immigration Attorneys At Johnson & Masumi

 Contact Johnson & Masumi for more information about the K1 visa, the fiancé visa timeline or how to begin your application.
-The firm provides free consultations to help you understand the process and create a personalized plan based on your individual needs.
+The firm provides consultations to help you understand the process and create a personalized plan based on your individual needs.
 Johnson & Masumi specializes in immigration law, including fiance visas, student visas, and work visas; green cards; family cases; and deportation proceedings.